 It is important to note that healthcare accounted for a disproportionate number of deals in 2020, both from many deals and deal value standpoints.
 Over half (14 of 25) of the largest early-stage deals (deals where the company raised $25M or greater despite being young) were in healthcare.
 Healthcare accounted for more early-stage deal value and volume than at any time in the last ten years.

 Opinion: The increase in healthcare deals is one that will last, albeit the steepness of the increase will level off as effects from COVID-19 subsides.
-There has been a revolution occurring in healthcare in many different industries from precision medicine (fueled by next-generation sequencing), to genetic medicines (gene therapy and gene editing), telemedicine, and finally advancements in connected devices that enable predictive analytics to prevent health issues as early as possible.
-I believe these technologies are in the early stages of development and a great deal of growth will occur for many years to come.
-Evidence of this is the fact that 0.1% of all healthcare visits were telemedicine visits prior to the pandemic, but that percentage increased to 14% at the height of the pandemic in 2020.
-I believe this 14% penetration is low and there is tremendous room for growth as technology offerings improve.
+There has been a revolution in healthcare in many different industries, from precision medicine (fueled by next-generation sequencing) to genetic medicines (gene therapy and gene editing), telemedicine, and advancements in connected devices that enable predictive analytics to prevent health issues as early as possible.
+I believe these technologies are in the early stages of their development, and a great deal of growth will occur for many years to come.
+Evidence of this is that 0.1% of all healthcare visits were telemedicine visits before the pandemic.
+That percentage increased to 14% at the pandemic height in 2020.
+I believe this 14% penetration is low, and there is huge room for growth as technology offerings improve.

-One of the essential occurrences within the VC ecosystem in 2020 was the increase in deal exit value.
-From IPOs to SPACs, direct listings, and M&A, VC investors experienced record-setting liquidity in 2020, even though the actual number of deals exiting actually decreased.
+One of the essential occurrences within the VC. ecosystem in 2020 was the increase in deal exit value.
+From IPOs to SPACs, direct listings, and M&A, VC investors experienced record-sxetting liquidity in 2020, even though the actual number of deals exiting actually decreased.

 Opinion: The direct listing trends will continue, but the SPAC trend will eventually decline because I believe many companies that are not ready for public market scrutiny have been going public via SPAC.
-Sub-optimal performance from these companies will eventually negatively impact the SPAC market.
-The SPAC market requires patient capital, investors who are willing for the company to develop while operating as a public entity over 5-10 years.
-In the near future, I will publish a note regarding my thoughts on the SPAC market, to keep it short, I have mixed feelings, and SPAC activity should be considered its own asset class with unique pros and cons.
+Sub-optimal performance from these companies will ultimately negatively impact the SPAC market.
+The SPAC market requires patient capital, investors who are willing for the company to develop while operating as a public entity over five to ten years.
+Soon, I will publish my thoughts on the SPAC market.
+I have mixed feelings, and SPAC activity should be considered its own asset class with unique pros and cons.

 Geographical distribution of VC: Historically, the investment of VC capital has been heavily concentrated in three states, with California, New York, and Massachusetts accounting for ~80% of all funding distributed in 2019.
 California has always been the industry leader, dominated by the San Francisco-San Jose-Oakland (Bay Area) metro region.
-Boston was in second place for many years, but New York City definitively surpassed it in the last decade, and Los Angeles has now surpassed it.
+Boston was in second place for many years, but New York City definitively surpassed it in the last decade, and it has now been surpassed by Los Angeles.

 Another data point is where new VC capital was raised in 2020.
 VC firms raised a record $73.6B across 321 funds, shattering 2018’s record of $68.1B raised.

-Despite the record year of fundraising, most capital raised was still in the critical capital tech hubs in California, New York, and Massachusetts.
+Despite the record year of fundraising, most capital raised was still in the critical capital tech hubs that reside within California, New York, and Massachusetts.
 This trend supports my conclusion that for the next ten years at least, and I am facetious here – it will likely be longer, the kind of innovation that VC fuels will remain located in these areas.

-Conclusion: The year 2020 was quite interesting due to COVID-19.
-The VC ecosystem was not spared from the pandemic’s effects.
-Considering the preponderance of VC companies operate in the virtual world, COVID-19 was uniquely helpful to the VC space.
+Conclusion: The year 2020 was an interesting year due to COVID-19.
+The pandemic did not spare the VC ecosystem from the effects of the pandemic.
+COVID-19 was uniquely helpful to the VC space.
 Trends that were not expected to take effect for five to seven years accelerated over three quarters instead.
-The longer it takes for mass vaccinations to occur, the more economic activity will move to the virtual world, and the more consumer behavior will be conditioned to interact primarily in the said world.
+The longer it takes for mass vaccinations to occur, the more economic activity will move to the virtual world, and the more consumer behavior will be conditioned to interact primarily in the virtual world.
 To invest in VC backed startups is to invest in the future.
 While today things may seem bleak, I would argue the future is bright.
 Invest in the future alongside fellow Academy Grads (AIN Syndicate Member Signup).